-According to EpiPen, there are 3 approaches to diagnosing anaphylaxis:
+According to EpiPen, these are signs and symptoms of anaphylaxis:

-If you or someone you know fits into any of these categories, call an ambulance right away, because that person is in one bad place.
+If someone has these symptoms, call an ambulance right away, because that person needs urgent help.

-Thankfully, it all gets resolved in a couple of minutes with a shot of adrenaline — it complements your body’s own adrenaline to reduce throat swelling, open up breathing pathways and regulate blood pressure.
+Thankfully, anaphylaxis can be resolved in a couple of minutes with a shot of adrenaline — it complements your body’s own adrenaline to reduce throat swelling, open up breathing pathways and regulate blood pressure.